Enter your ZIP code to learn about the CarePlus Medicare Advantage plans in your area.

 Generally, out-of-network benefits give you the option to use a physician, specialist, or hospital that is not a part of the plan's contracted network.
 In some cases, your out-of-pocket costs may be higher for out-of-network benefits, or not covered at all.

 Healthcare costs that you must pay on your own because they are not covered by Medicare or other insurance.

 Medical or surgical care that does not include an overnight hospital stay.

 A person or facility that offers healthcare services.
-Examples include: a physician, hospital, skilled nursing facility, home health agency, outpatient physical therapy, comprehensive outpatient rehabilitation facility, End-Stage Renal Disease facility, hospice, non-physician provider, laboratory, supplier, pharmacies, etc. A provider is licensed or certified and practices within the scope of his or her license or certification.
+Providers may include a doctor, hospital, skilled nursing facility, home health agency, outpatient physical therapy, comprehensive outpatient rehabilitation facility, end-stage renal disease facility, hospice, non-physician provider, laboratory, supplier, etc. Generally, providers are licensed or certified and must practice within the scope of their license or certification.

 QDWI is a less common Medicare Savings Program (MSP) administered by each state's Medicaid program.
 It pays the Medicare Part A premium for individuals who are under 65, have a disabling impairment, continue to work, and are not otherwise eligible for Medicaid

-A period, outside of the ICEP, AEP or MADP, when an individual may elect a plan or change his or her current plan election.
+A period, outside of the ICEP or AEP , when an individual may elect a plan or change his or her current plan election.
 Some examples of special election situations are:

 Other exceptional conditions may exist, as determined by CMS.
 These are only examples.